decile-team/jensen/README.md

 Once you run make, it should automatically build the entire library.
 Once the library is built, please try out the example codes in the build directory.

-Testing the Convex Optimization Algorithms: To test the optimization algorithms please run the test executables:
+## Testing the Convex Optimization Algorithms
+To test the optimization algorithms please run the test executables:
 ./TestL1LogisticLoss
 ./TestL2LogisticLoss
 ./TestL1SmoothSVMLoss